Artificial leather - Imitation leather

-Left: Packard from 1923 with new imitation leather.
-Probably the wrong track...
+Packard from 1923 with new imitation leather.
+Probably not original and so the wrong track...

-Corvette left: Inside leather, outside artificial leather. - Corvette right: Complete imitation leather.
+Corvette: Inside leather, outside artificial leather. - Corvette complete imitation leather.
 Typical for American vehicles.

 The VW beetle traditionally had imitation leather.
 This one with metallic effect.